About the URA

 - Recommendation by the Planning and Zoning Board for conformity to City Plan

-Revitalization of blighted property stimulates private investment using public revenues created by redevelopment.
-This leads to the attraction of new jobs, new businesses and elimination of existing blight preventing growth in economic value.
+Urban Renewal Plan areas support revitalization of blighted property thereby stimulating private investment using public revenues created by redevelopment.
+This leads to the attraction of new jobs, new businesses and elimination of existing factors preventing growth of economic value.

 - Creates more housing, much of it affordable

 - Improved roads, utilities and public infrastructure

 - Re-activates obsolete or vacated buildings

 - Preserves and creates open space